mntandy/helcb/README.md

 The station view thus contain info about the station and a chart displaying how often, on average, someone departs or returns a bike to that particular station, either during weekdays or weekends, and where they are most likely to go.

 Importantly, you can open multiple stations views at the same time for comparison.
+In fact, you can open as many as your browser can handle.

 ## Todo
+* Add a "loading"-functionality, for example to the pointer, that provides a hint to the user that the site is waiting for info from the database.
 * Complete the rest of input validation functions in `validation.cljc`.
 * Add some authentication procedure to block malicious and random imports.
 * Speed up the import process by replacing the batching with a transaction.
+* Make the filter for searching time stamps more versatile and interesting as it is currently limited to complete timestamps with date.

 ## License